How to Add Feet to a Dresser

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Remove the Bottom of the Dresser
+Remove Bottom Skirt of Dresser

-First, remove the dresser drawers, and put the dresser on it’s back.
+First, remove the dresser drawers, and put the dresser on its back.
 Now you can get a good look at how the bottom of the dresser is attached.

 On this dresser, and many others, the bottom skirt was attached simply with screws.

-dresser laid on its back to see underneath where to attach feet
+dresser laid on its back

 close view of bottom of dresser